List of 2022 FIFA World Cup controversies: Cost

 By some estimates, the World Cup is set to cost Qatar approximately US$220 billion (£184 billion).
 This is about 60 times the $3.5 billion that South Africa spent on the 2010 FIFA World Cup.
 Nicola Ritter, a German legal and financial analyst, told an investors' summit held in Munich that £107 billion would be spent on stadiums and facilities plus a further £31 billion on transport infrastructure.
 Ritter said £30 billion would be spent on building air-conditioned stadiums with £48 billion on training facilities and accommodation for players and fans.
 A further £28 billion will be spent on creating a new city called Lusail that will surround the stadium that will host the opening and final matches of the tournament.

 According to a report released in April 2013 by Merrill Lynch, the investment banking division of Bank of America, the organisers in Qatar have requested from FIFA to approve a smaller number of stadiums due to the growing costs.
-Bloomberg.com said that Qatar wishes to cut the number of venues to 8 or 9 from the 12 originally planned.
+Bloomberg.com said that Qatar wished to cut the number of venues to 8 or 9 from the 12 originally planned.
 A report released in December 2010 quoted FIFA President Sepp Blatter as stating that Qatar's neighbours could host some matches during the World Cup.
 However, no specific countries were named in the report.
 Blatter added that any such decision must be taken by Qatar first and then endorsed by FIFA's executive committee.
 Prince Ali bin Al Hussein of Jordan told the Australian Associated Press that holding games in Bahrain, United Arab Emirates, and possibly Saudi Arabia would help to accommodate the people of the region during the tournament.